melsil11/melsil11/README.md

 🔭 I’m currently working on a website for a new business "Andsersen Hardscapes" 🌱 I’m currently learning SaaS
-⚡ Fun fact: I am an exceptional gardener. 👩‍🌾I love to grow my own food.
+⚡ Fun fact: 🌷 I am an exceptional gardener. 👩‍🌾 I love to grow my own food.
 😄 Pronouns: She/Her
 <!--
 **melsil11/melsil11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.